ZkHaider/Figure/README.md

 }
 ```

-Notice we declaratively create the view in `rootView` and then render it by calling `render()` in `loadView()`.
+Notice we declaratively create the view in `rootView` and then render it by calling `rootView.describe.view` in `loadView()`.
 Alternatively you can subclass your `UIViewController` with `RenderViewController` and override the `rootView` property. `RenderViewController` handles your view rendering automatically, so even less boilerplate to write.

 ```swift
 import FigureiOS